BenHighsted/SudokuSolver/README.md

-# SudokuSolver
+# Sudoku Solver

-I am creating a C# program to solve sudoku problems.
+I am creating a C# WPF application that solves sudoku puzzles.

-As of right now, the algorithm just solves a problem with no visual aspects, and is just a terminal application.
-Next I will be creating a visual so that users can see the algorithm working.
-(Most likely with WPF).
+## Installation

+The files are for a Visual Studio project so simply download it and open it in Visual Studio.

+As this is a WPF application, it will only work on Windows.

+## Usage

+Simply run the Visual Studio project, then click the 'Start' button on the GUI to solve the sudoku puzzle.

+In the future, I want to implement it so a user can load a file that contains a puzzle, which can then be run.
+For now, its just set in the code (while I develop it).

+## License
+To be added.